PRISM: A 3D Probabilistic Neural Representation for Interpretable Shape Modeling: Experiments

+We evaluate \texttt{PRISM}'s intrinsic time estimation at both global and local levels.
+The inverse encoder $g(\cdot)$ estimates intrinsic time in a single forward pass (Eq.~\eqref{eq.time_estimation_mean}).
+In contrast, baselines A-SDF and NAISR require per-sample test-time optimization, denoted TTO~\citep{jiao2024naisr}, which treats time as a free variable while keeping network weights frozen.
+On synthetic datasets, ground-truth intrinsic time is available; on the Airway dataset, chronological age serves as a surrogate.

+\textit{Global estimation.} The amortized \texttt{PRISM} matches or exceeds baseline accuracy while being an order of magnitude faster (Tab.~\ref{tab:time_estimation}).
+On Airway, NAISR with TTO edges out amortized \texttt{PRISM}, but this gap reflects the amortization trade-off rather than a methodological disadvantage.

-For local intrinsic time estimation, we evaluate on Starman(L), where intrinsic time varies spatially across body parts.
-Baseline methods cannot perform this task as they only estimate a single global time per shape.
-As shown in Tab.~\ref{tab:local_time_estimation}, \texttt{PRISM} achieves near-perfect estimation ($r > 0.99$) for both arm and leg regions, demonstrating its unique capability to capture fine-grained developmental heterogeneity.
+\textit{Local estimation.} On Starman~(L), intrinsic time varies spatially across body parts, a regime where baselines are inapplicable since they only estimate a single global time per shape.
+As shown in Tab.~\ref{tab:local_time_estimation}, \texttt{PRISM} achieves near-perfect estimation for both arm and leg regions, demonstrating its unique capability to capture fine-grained developmental heterogeneity.

 \paragraph{Temporal Uncertainty.}